Functions of an Explanatory Essay

 It can be easy to get carried away with your style writing an essay but do not forget the purpose of an explanatory essay.
 You are writing to discuss the facts and research and present your reader with an informed, educated essay.
 Avoid the tendency to add your own opinion into the writing, or from the essay becoming a personal story.
 It is okay to suggest different ways of thinking about the subject, but do not goad readers into your mindset.
 Also, consider the audience's preferences when choosing words and style.

-Writers may use Explanatory essays for different reasons.
+Writers may use explanatory essays for different reasons.
 These are five different types of explanatory essays:

 • Problem and Solution;